ahbou/ahmed/Readme.md

 I'm leading the development of a fully digital way to buy car insurance in Morocco and Africa at Wafa Assurance.
 The corporate world is `weird`

+I'm setting a goal for myself to read a book per month so at least 12 per year.

 ---